-(1) (1) If the plan is filed at the same time as the petition, the clerk of court shall mail a copy of the plan to all creditors.

-(2) If the plan is filed after the petition, the debtor shall serve copies of the plan toon all creditors not less than 14 days prior to the originally scheduled meeting of creditors.
+- (1) If the plan is filed at the same time as the petition, the clerk of court shall mail a copy of the plan to all creditors. - (2) If the plan is filed after the petition, the debtor shall serve copies of the plan on all creditors not less than 14 days prior to the originally scheduled meeting of creditors.
 Nothing in this subsection excuses compliance with Fed.
 R. Bankr.
-P. 3015(b).

-(d) Objections to Confirmation.
-The debtor's proposed chapter 13original plan is treated as a motion; an objection to confirmation is treated as a response.
-If an objection to confirmation is filed and served on the debtor's counsel, the debtor, the trustee, and any other party requesting notice at least 14 days prior to the hearing on plan confirmation the following provisions shall apply.

-(1) Mandatory Reply.
+P. 3015(b). - (d) Objections to Confirmation.
+The original plan is treated as a motion; an objection to confirmation is treated as a response.
+If an objection to confirmation is filed and served on the debtor's counsel, the debtor, the trustee, and any other party requesting notice at least 14 days prior to the hearing on plan confirmation the following provisions shall apply. - (1) Mandatory Reply.
 The debtor shall file a reply to the objection to confirmation no later than 7 days prior to the hearing on plan confirmation.
-(Note: Local Bankruptcy Rule 9013-1(d)($\frac{68}{2}$) governs the timing of a reply, if any, in all chapter 13 proceedings except plan confirmation). confirmations subject to this subsection).
-The filing of an amended plan shall not be considered a reply.

-(2) (2) - Default.
-If the debtor does not file and serve a reply to the objection to confirmation in accordance with subsection (d)(1) above,), the court may enter an order sustaining the objection to confirmation and denying confirmation of the proposed chapter 13 plan prior to the time set for the confirmation hearing, upon the objecting party's uploading of an order accompanied by proof of service and a declaration of no reply stating the date of service of the objection to confirmation and that no reply was timely received.
-The uploaded order sustaining an objection to and denying confirmation of a proposed chapter 13 the plan shall:

-(A) Require that a feasible amended plan be filed no later than 14 days from the date of entry of the order and that the debtor note said amended plan for hearing, with the requisite notice required by Fed.
+(Note: Local Bankruptcy Rule 9013-1(d)(8) governs the timing of a reply, if any, in all chapter 13 proceedings except plan confirmations subject to this subsection).
+The filing of an amended plan shall not be considered a reply. - (2) Default.
+If the debtor does not file and serve a reply to the objection to confirmation in accordance with subsection (d)(1), the court may enter an order sustaining the objection to confirmation and denying confirmation of the plan prior to the time set for the confirmation hearing, upon the objecting party's uploading of an order accompanied by proof of service and a declaration of no reply stating the date of service of the objection to confirmation and that no reply was timely received.
+The uploaded order sustaining an objection to and denying confirmation of the plan shall: - (A) Require that a feasible amended plan be filed no later than 14 days from the date of entry of the order and that the debtor note said amended plan for hearing, with the requisite notice required by Fed.
 R. Bankr.
-P. 2002(b) on the next available chapter 13 motion calendar.
+P. 2002(b) on the next available chapter 13 motion calendar;

-(B) Include the following statementterm:
+(B) Include the following term:

-NOTICE: "The failure to file a feasible; amended, chapter 13 plan and notice it for hearing in accordance with the terms of this Order may result inauthorizes the trustee or objecting party submittingto submit an order dismissing this chapter 13 proceedingcase without further notice,"
+"The failure to file a feasible amended plan and note it for hearing in accordance with the terms of this Order authorizes the trustee or objecting party to submit an order dismissing this case without further notice."